ETS-ReactNative1/socialDragonsNest/README.md

 On the navigation bar, you should be able to see a bell sign and clicking on that will lead you to see whatever notifications you may have had after logging back in!

-React.js + Firebase was used to build this!
+React.js + Firebase + Material UI was used to build this!